SIMPler realisation of Scalar Dark Matter: Introduction

 The aim of the paper is to ideate a simple dark sector that inherits the above SIMP-like credentials.
-The models that have been analysed so far consists of scalar DM and have an additional $U(1)$ gauge symmetry to aid self interaction through additional vector boson mediation and the remnant symmetry (after symmetry breaking) stabilizes the DM~\cite{Choi}.
-We propose a dark sector consisting of one complex scalar singlet field $\chi$ and a real scalar singlet $\phi$, where $\chi$ transforms under an unbroken $Z_3$ symmetry and serves as DM.
-The scalar field $\phi$ is considered even under $Z_3$, acquires a vacuum expectation value (vev) during spontaneous symmetry breaking (SSB) and mixes with the scalar doublet to predict an additional light scalar in the theory to aid DM self interaction.
-We perform a detailed analysis of the relic density of the DM for freeze-out through $3 \to 2$ number changing process in the dark sector.
-This is possible if we assume the Higgs portal DM-SM coupling to be small.
-We also find out that the relic density allowed parameter space is highly constrained by the self scattering cross-section from Bullet or Abell cluster data.
-As the same model serves as WIMP DM with non vanishing Higgs portal coupling, we compare the outcome of SIMP like framework to the WIMP paradigm of the model.
+The models studied with a scalar DM so far had an additional $U(1)$ gauge symmetry to aid self interaction through additional vector boson mediation and the remnant symmetry (after symmetry breaking) stabilizes the DM ~\cite{Ko:2014nha,Choi,Choi:2016hid,Choi:2016tkj,Choi:2017mkk,Bernal:2015bla,Bernal:2015ova}.
+Some other attempts to model a SIMP like DM can be seen in ~\citep{Lee:2015gsa,Yamanaka:2015tba,Hochberg:2015vrg,Hochberg:2014kqa,lightDM,Choi:2017zww,crossection,Choi:2018jsb,Herms:2018ajr, Ma:2015mjd,Bernal:2015xba,Bernal:2017mqb}.
+We propose a dark sector consisting of one complex scalar singlet field $\chi$ and a real scalar singlet $\phi$, where $\chi$ transforms under an unbroken $\mathcal{Z}_3$ symmetry and serves as DM.
+The scalar field $\phi$ (even under $\mathcal{Z}_3$), acquires a vacuum expectation value (vev) during spontaneous symmetry breaking (SSB) and mixes with the SM scalar doublet to predict an additional light physical scalar apart from Higgs boson, and aid DM self interaction.
+We perform a detailed analysis of the relic density of the DM for freeze-out through $3_{\rm DM} \to 2_{\rm DM}$ number changing process in the dark sector, with a brief sketch of $4_{\rm DM} \to 2_{\rm DM}$ process.
+As emphasised before, for these processes to dictate freeze-out, the Higgs portal DM-SM coupling has to be small.
+In this limit, we also find out that the relic density allowed parameter space is highly constrained by the DM self scattering cross-section from Bullet and Abell cluster data.
+The same model can also serves as WIMP DM with non vanishing Higgs portal coupling, which leads us to compare the outcome of SIMP solution to WIMP paradigm of the model.

-We also make a thorough review of the Boltzman Equation describing a SIMP like solution in a model independent way and obtain an approximate analytical solution for that.
-The solution serves well in a range of DM mass which is validated by comparing to the numerical solution of the Boltzmann Equation.
+We also make a thorough review of the Boltzmann Equation (BEQ) describing a SIMP DM (in a model independent way) and obtain an approximate analytical solution.
+The approximate analytical solution turns out to match closely to the numerical solution of BEQ in a wide range of DM mass.